 Operating the product beyond its design limits can cause damage.
 It can also be dangerous.
-See "Breaker specifications" on page 70.

 Do not try to enhance the product's performance by unapproved modifications.

 Hydraulic fluid

 Fine jets of hydraulic fluid at high pressure can penetrate the skin.
 Do not use your fingers to check for hydraulic fluid leaks.
 Do not put your face close to suspected leaks.
 Hold a piece of cardboard close to suspected leaks and then inspect the cardboard for signs of hydraulic fluid.
 If hydraulic fluid penetrates your skin seek medical attention immediately.